particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Monitor One 4-20mA 2025-06-18

+[Monitor One datasheet](/reference/datasheets/tracker/monitor-one-datasheet/#4-20ma-i-o-card) updated to correct the ADC values for reading the 4-20mA current loop input on the I/O card.

 ### Muon 3D model 2025-06-17

 A link to the Muon 3D model is now available in the [Muon datasheet](/reference/datasheets/m-series/muon-datasheet/#3d-models).

 ### Power measurement 2025-06-17